timrobertson0122/CV/README.md

 **Sportradar** (Mar 2014 - April 2015)
   -*Analyst*
-  - Detailed data analysis and report writing for major international clients such as UEFA
+  - Skilled in conducting detailed data analysis and writing high quality reports for major international clients such as UEFA
+  - Product development work using JIRA
+  - Conducted peer training on Excel

 **Betfair** (Aug 2006 - May 2013)
   -*Numerous team leader roles across operations, risk, trading and integrity*
-  - Relocated internationally to build a new team from the ground up, successfully managed this team for 3.5 years whilst smashing all previous departmental KPI's for performance and accuracy.
+  - Relocated to establish an international team
+  - Set and exceeded departmental KPIs for performance and accuracy
+  - Use of SQL, Business Objects, VBA

 ## Other Study
  - Certificate in Information Assurance Awareness